WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/protocols.md

 permalink: 1032-protocols
 ---
 Enterprise Server 7 (and earlier versions) supports the SOAP protocol.
-Because this protocol has some performance- and integration disadvantages, Enterprise Server 8 supports two additional protocols (AMF and JSON) that can be used instead of SOAP.
+Because this protocol has some performance- and integration disadvantages, Enterprise Server 8 supports an additional protocol (JSON) that can be used instead of SOAP.

+> Note that the AMF protocol (introduced since Enterprise Server 8.0) is deprecated since Enterprise Server 10.6.

 ## SDK documentation vs WSDL files

 The SOAP protocol is defined in WSDL files.
-Even though the requests, responses and data structures sent between client and server are essentially the same as for AMF and JSON protocols (only wrapped differently), the WSDL files are designed for SOAP and therefore they are not suitable for validation of AMF and JSON.
-And, when developing a new AMF or JSON client, it would be odd to use WSDL files to find out how requests and responses should look like.
+Even though the requests, responses and data structures sent between client and server are essentially the same as for the JSON protocol (only wrapped differently), the WSDL files are designed for SOAP and therefore they are not suitable for validation of JSON.
+And, when developing a new JSON client, it would be odd to use WSDL files to find out how requests and responses should look like.
  Therefore, Enterprise Server 8 ships documentation that is independent of the protocol and does no longer require WSDL knowledge.
 For each interface (workflow, planning, admin, etc) there is an HTML page available containing full definition of all services and data structures.
 All definitions are hyperlinked to ease lookups.
 The documentation entry point